pelias/openstreetmap/README.md

 }
 ```

-Make sure you change the following settings to reflect your environment:

-- `imports.quattroshapes.datapath` - this is the directory where you extracted the `.shp` and other files from the quattroshapes download
+### Environment Settings

 - `imports.openstreetmap.datapath` - this is the directory which you downloaded the pbf file to
 - `imports.openstreetmap.import[0].filename` - this is the name of the pbf file you downloaded

-You can optionally change:

 - `imports.openstreetmap.leveldbpath` - this is the directory where temporary files will be stored in order to denormalize osm ways, in the case of a planet import it is best to have 100GB free so you don't run out of disk.

+> __PRO-TIP:__ If your paths point to an SSD rather than a HDD then you will get a significant speed boost, although this is not required.

+### Administrative Hierarchy Lookup

 - `import.openstreetmap.adminLookup` - most OSM data doesn't have a full administrative hierarchy (ie, country, state,
   county, etc. names), but you can optionally create it via the
-  [`pelias/admin-lookup`](https://github.com/pelias/admin-lookup) module; just set this property to `true`.
+  [`pelias/wof-admin-lookup`](https://github.com/pelias/wof-admin-lookup) module; just set this property to `true`.
 Consult
-  the `admin-lookup` README for setup documentation (namely just downloading the Quattroshapes dataset).
-- `import.openstreetmap.deduplicate` - this makes it possible to import multiple datasets containing the same addresses, without getting duplicates in the pelias database.
-  Please see [`pelias/address-deduplicator`](https://github.com/pelias/address-deduplicator) for more details.

-If your paths point to an SSD rather than a HDD then you will get a significant speed boost, although this is not required.

-## Configuring the elasticsearch mappings
+  the `wof-admin-lookup` README for setup documentation.
+You'll need a WOF point-in-polygon service running to query against.
+- `imports.adminLookup.url` - this is the endpoint to query for admin hierarchy lookups, currently the code only supports usage of WOF admin lookup module.
+- `imports.adminLookup.maxConcurrentReqs` - this is the number of concurrent requests your setup will support to the admin lookup service.
+The bigger this number, the faster the import process.

+## Setting up Elasticsearch Mappings

 While `elasticsearch` is technically schema-less, the data will not be correctly stored unless you first tell it how the data is to be indexed.